 Omnirobotic uses outside vendors for both its additive manufacturing and machining.

 “If we have to machine a part, it often takes at least a month before we get it,” says Boulianne.
 “But if it’s a 3D-printed part, it just takes a couple of days.
 So we’re shrinking our lead time and saving big on the cost as well.
 The 3D-printed parts are functional enough for a demonstration to show our customers.”

-Cloud-Native CAD Speeds up Communication
+Cloud-Native CAD Increases Communication in Rapid Prototyping